 These lands are part of Canada's biodiversity hot spot, open to passive recreation - leave only footprints, take only pictures.
 Garbage receptacles located at trailheads.

 Restrictions (per RBG's bylaws):

-Pets must remain leashed at all times
+- Pets must remain leashed at all times

-- Feis musi remain leasilea ai ali limes

 - Running/jogging and cycling are not permitted

 - Motorized vehicles are not permitted

 - Feeding the wildlife is not permitted

 - Smoking is not permitted